jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (d) be accompanied by such other information as may be prescribed; and (e) be accompanied by the prescribed fee (if any); and (f) be signed by the participant.
+(2A) If section 186E(1) applies,—
+  (a) subsection (2)(b) and (c) do not apply; and
+  (b) the annual emissions return must record the emissions for the relevant pre-1990 forest land under section 186D(3)(c) as emissions of the participant for an activity listed in Part 1A of Schedule 3 for which the participant is liable to surrender units.
 (3) The participant must submit the annual emissions return under subsection (1) by submitting it in the prescribed manner and format.
-(4) Following the submission of an annual emissions return under subsection (1), a participant must, by 31 May, surrender the number of units listed in the participant’s assessment under subsection (2)(c)(i).
+(4) Following the submission of an annual emissions return under subsection (1), a participant must, by 31 May, surrender the number of units listed in the participant’s assessment under subsection (2)(c)(i) or recorded under subsection (2A)(b).
 (5) A participant who carries out an activity listed in Part 1 of Schedule 4 must submit emissions returns as set out in section 189(2).

 ### 66 Quarterly returns for other removal activities